TheVikkodamus/White-Box-Dungeon_Adventures/rules/gameplay/combat.md

 At 0 Hit Points characters are dead.
 They heal 1 Hit Point after resting overnight or can be healed via magic items and some spells.

 ### Dungeon Exploration

 A dungeon is any underground or lightless environment and is typically home to monsters and treasure.
 Caves, ruined castles, underground cities, and cursed tombs are all examples of dungeons.

+### Light

+Most dungeons are dark, requiring portable illumination.
+Torches burn for one hour and provide a 30 ft. radius of light.
+If dropped, a torch extinguishes on a 1-2 on 1d6.
+Lanterns require an oil pint, burn for six hours, and provide a 30 ft. radius of light.
+If dropped, a lantern shatters and its remaining oil burns for 1d6 rounds.
+The Light spell provides 30 ft. of illumination.
+Attack Rolls and many saving throws suffer a -4 penalty for a PC blinded or in total darkness.

 ---
 © 2026 **Barrel Rider Games** | [License Details](/license.md) | [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)